A break with the past - moving away from fossil fuels and towards a low-carbon future

-Designing an integrated solar powered heating and lighting system
+PHASE 1: Designing an integrated solar powered heating and lighting system

 The final design proposed by BHESCo incorporated a range of energy saving and energy generating technologies that would work in synergy to deliver the most cost-effective and environmentally sustainable solution possible for the Montessori Place.

 A 105 panel roof-mounted solar photovoltaic (PV) array was installed on two of the buildings, which will have a combined generation capacity of 27kW of electricity.

 For this project BHESCo partnered with Solar Advanced Systems to undertake the solar PV installation.
 In addition to the panels, it was decided to install a SolarEdge Inverter for each of the separate systems, enabling BHESCo to remotely monitor the performance of the technology.